AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_desc_last_touch_detail"
->title="Last Touch Marketing Channel Detail template"
+>title="View details about the most recent marketing channels visitors match with during their engagement period (30 days by default)."
->abstract="View details about the most recent marketing channels visitors match with during their engagement period (30 days by default).<br/>**This can help you** understand not only which marketing channels were most effective at bringing people to your site that result in conversions, but details about those marketing channels.
+>abstract="**This can help you** understand not only which marketing channels were most effective at bringing people to your site that result in conversions, but details about those marketing channels.
 For example, if a visitor arrived to your site and matched with the 'Paid search' Marketing channel, you could use the channel detail to see which search engine was used, or which keyword they searched for.<br/>**Based on what you learn, you might** do any number of things, like allocate more resources to high-performing channels, or allocate fewer resources to under-performing channels.<br/>This template uses the Last Touch Channel Detail dimension and the Unique Visitors metric. "

 <!-- markdownlint-enable MD034 -->